Interior Colors for Home Staging

 Interior colors for home staging

-Classic room designs begin with one main color and one or two accent colors.
+Classic room designs start with one main color and one or two accent colors.
 Start by finding one main color you like; perhaps drawing color cues from a favorite fabric, area rug or a piece of artwork.

 A mostly monochromatic room with green accents

-The easiest and cheapest way to prepare your home for sale is to paint all of your walls in the same neutral hue.
+The easiest way to prepare your home for sale is to paint all of your walls in the same neutral hue.
 Each room will look slightly different, because color changes under varying lighting conditions.

 Value: Varying degrees of light and dark-- the "brightness" of a color.

 Select a monochromatic color scheme.
 Doing so will help with the flow from room to room.